Monte Carlo Simulations of Globular Cluster Evolution. VI. The Influence of an Intermediate Mass Black Hole: Idealized Models

 where $\Sigma_{BH}$ is given by and $v_{rel}=\sqrt{(v_{*}^{2}+v_{BH}^{2})/2}$ with $v_{*}$ and $v_{BH}$ denoting the stellar and the IMBH velocity dispersion, respectively.
 Using $v_{BH}\ll v_{*}$, $v_{*}(r)=\sqrt{\nicefrac{GM_{BH}}{r}}$ in the cusp region, $r_{w}\gg r_{t}$,we obtain where the subscript $c$ refers to the core, $n_{c}=n(r_{i})$, and $v_{c}=v(r_{i})$.

 For a fixed IMBH the disruption rate is given by the influx of stars into the region inside $r_{crit}$, and can be similarly estimated using \citep{1976MNRAS.176..633F} where $\theta_{LC}^{2}=\frac{2r_{t}}{3r}$ is the loss-cone angle,$r_{crit}$ the critical radius, and $r_{t}$ and $r_{w}$ are replaced with $r_{crit}$ in equation (\ref{eq:cross-section-BH}).
 The term $\theta_{lc}^{2}/2$ represents the fraction of stars with velocity vectors pointing into the loss cone for an isotropic velocity distribution.
 Using the same substitutions as above, equation (\ref{eq:ndot-empty-lc}) can be written as From the ratio as well as from equation (\ref{eq:ndot-wandering}) we see, as we expected, that, in general, the disruption rate is decreasing with increasing wandering radius.
 Furthermore, when we calculate this ratio using $r_{w}\approx4\times10^{-3}$, and $r_{crit}\approx2\times10^{-3}$ from Fig. 1 in \citep{2004ApJ...613.1133B} for a cluster with $M_{BH}\approx700\,{\rm M}_{\odot}$ and $N=8\times10^{4}$ (run BME-1) we find a value of $\approx0.6$ .
 This is very similar to what we obtain for the ratio of disruption rates in BME-16 (see Fig. \ref{fig:disrupt-no-substeps}).
 However, equation (\ref{eq:ratio-ndot-lc-w}) does not seem to hold for larger IMBH masses.
 If we calculate the ratio for, e.g., the cluster with $M_{BH}\approx1395$ and $N=8\times10^{4}$ in the same figure (run BME-2), equation (\ref{eq:ratio-ndot-lc-w}) predicts that the disruption rate for a fixed IMBH should be lower than for a wandering IMBH by a factor of $\approx1.6$ while from Fig. \ref{fig:disrupt-no-substeps} we find that it is mostly larger.
 The reason for that is probably related to the assumption of a full loss-cone when deriving equation (\ref{eq:ndot-wandering}), as it is clear that in the limit of very small $r_{w}$, and consequently larger IMBH masses, the empty loss-cone regime, and thus, equation (\ref{eq:ndot-loss-cone}), must be approached.
 Indeed, in Fig. \ref{fig:disrupt-no-substeps} (left panel) we see that the disruption rates seem to converge at late times.
 Similarly, we find very good agreement in the total number of disruptions between $N$-body and our Monte Carlo runs for IMBHs with even larger masses.
-As $r_{w}\sim\sqrt{M_{*}/M_{BH}}$ \citep{2002ApJ...572..371C} it, therefore, appears that the effect of a wandering IMBH has a negligible influence on the disruption rate for $M_{BH}/M_{*}\gtrsim1000$
+As $r_{w}\sim\sqrt{M_{*}/M_{BH}}$ \citep{2002ApJ...572..371C}, it appears that the effect of a wandering IMBH has a negligible influence on the disruption rate for $M_{BH}/M_{*}\gtrsim1000$.
+Given that in the core of a multi-mass cluster with a central IMBH $M_{*}\approx 0.6\,{\rm M_\odot}$ \citep{2004ApJ...613.1143B}, we would expect that an IMBH can be treated as being fixed at the cluster center as long as $M_{BH}\gtrsim 600\,M_{\odot}$.